Julio Gonzalez gave me _ and all Cardinals fans _ a Christmas-like gift on Easter.

-A seldom-used reserve infielder with St. Louis in 1981 and ’82, Gonzalez is a Cardinals player I’ll never forget.
-His improbable ninth-inning triple ignited a winning streak that put the Cardinals on the path to the 1982 National League pennant and a World Series championship.
+A reserve infielder, Gonzalez hit a ninth-inning triple, igniting a winning streak that put the Cardinals on the path to the 1982 National League pennant and World Series title.

 After winning their season opener at Houston, beating Nolan Ryan, the Cardinals erased most of the good vibes from that victory by losing their next three.